-Major subdivisions contain eight or more lots, parcels, sites, tracts, or other divisions of land.
+Major subdivisions contain eight or more lots, parcels, sites, tracts, or other divisions of land from the original lot, per §2.2, 1.
+LOT COUNT DETERMINATION (above).
 The Technical Advisory Committee reviews and the Planning Commission approves major subdivisions at three stages - Concept, Preliminary, and Final.